markusressel/fan2go/README.md

       max: 80
 ```

-You can also define the curve in multiple, linear sections using the `steps` parameter:
+You can also define the curve in multiple, linear sections using the `steps` parameter,
+where the left side refers to the sensor input value and the right side refers to the curve value at that sensor input.

 ```yaml
 curves: